jamestomasino/blog.tomasino.org/content/post/silence.md

 tried writing about it a few times, but rather than letting that stream of consciousness flow unchecked upon the internet, I decided to put all those thoughts into a paper journal.
-My personal struggles aside, the retreat itself could use a bit of explaination.
+My personal struggles aside, the retreat itself could use a bit of explanation.

 The Ignatius House runs silent, reflective retreats on weekends throughout the year.
-Some of those weekends are themed, where every few hours a priest will give a brief talk about the faith as it relates to both the chosen theme and St. Ignatius' Spritual Exercises.
+Some of those weekends are themed, where every few hours a priest will give a brief talk about the faith as it relates to both the chosen theme and St. Ignatius' Spiritual Exercises.
 The talks last thirty minutes or so, and then everyone is let loose to wander the grounds, both inside and out, in search of peaceful reflection on the topics.
 Sometimes that peace comes sitting in a fluffy chair in the